gijs/applitude/index.md

 ## Getting started

 * At first, learn about building DSLs with Xtext, for example by following the tutorial in the [Xtext Getting started documentation](http://www.eclipse.org/Xtext/documentation/).
 * I wrote a tutorial for the original Applause project which shows [how to install everything and create a project from scratch](http://www.ralfebert.de/blog/xtext/applause_new_app/).
-Almost everything still holds true for iApplause.
+Almost everything still holds true for applitude.
 * Import the example projects in Eclipse, inspect the `*.app` documents, run the projects from Xcode, inspect the generated code.

 ## Demo Example project

-[`examples/demo/`](https://github.com/ralfebert/iApplause/tree/master/examples/demo) contains the Inventors example which fetches JSON content via HTTP and shows it using table views:
+[`examples/demo/`](https://github.com/ralfebert/applitude/tree/master/examples/demo) contains the Inventors example which fetches JSON content via HTTP and shows it using table views:

 ![Screenshots demo application: Inventors](demo.png)